Alternate Fighter: Expanded

 3rd-level Crusader Archetype feature

-You gain proficiency in Religion, and whenever you make an Intelligence (Religion) check related to your god or cause, you gain a bonus to your roll equal to one roll of your Exploit Die.
+You are an obsessive follower of your faith, learning all you can.
+You gain proficiency in Religion, and whenever you make an Intelligence (Religion) check related to your god or cause, you gain a bonus to your roll equal to your Exploit Die.

 Renewed Fervor